 How to Baseline a Project

-To learn all about baselining and discover how it could be the difference between the success or failure of your next project, watch the following video…
+Watch the following project management training video to learn all about baselining and how it could be the difference between the success or failure of your next project.

 Hello, I’m Jennifer Whitt, Director of ProjectManager.com.